 Two discussions will take place in fall 2021 and spring 2022.
 The fall discussions will occur on Zoom.
-The modality of the spring discussions is yet to be determined.
+The modality of the spring discussions will be hybrid: in-person in Wells 009 and via zoom.
 These discussions count as “events” toward earning the BAAC Professional Development certificate.

 In addition, we have a new Canvas site for the BAAC Book Club!
 This Canvas site is a place for participants to chat about the book in-between meetings, suggest questions/topics for discussion at our meetings, and recommend other books to their colleagues.
 It is a space for connecting around books, building our community, and deepening our thinking.

 - Elizabeth A. Armstrong & Laura T. Hamilton's Paying for the Party (fall 2019)